Boston PhD & Master's in Human Resources (HR) Graduate Degree Programs

 Can’t decide?
 Want solid executive skills plus an in-depth understanding of HR?
 There’s another option.
 Study to earn an MBA with a specialization in human resource management and an MSHR degree.
 Check into schools like Loyola University Chicago who offer a dual MBA/MSHRM degree.

-What Requirements Are Needed for a Masters in Human Resources Degree?
+What Requirements Are Needed for a Human Resource Grad Degree?

 - Developing Human Capital